Join us for an adventure in flavor!

 How to Make Sancocho

-1. Season the meat: Season the beef with all the marinade ingredients and marinade for at 2 hours, or while you prep the rest of ingredients.
+1. Season the meat: First I season the beef with all the marinade ingredients and marinade for at 2 hours.
+In a pinch you can just marinate while you prep the rest of the ingredients, but I really recommend the longer marination.

 Beef chunks with seasonings

-2. Sear the meat: Heat 2-3 Tbsp oil in a large dutch oven or stew pot and sear the beef until brown all over.
-Work in batches, not overcrowding the pan.
-Plate the beef chunks out.
+2. Sear the meat: When ready to cook, I heat oil in my biggest dutch oven and sear the beef until brown all over.
+I always work in batches, not overcrowding the pan.
+Once browned, I plate the beef chunks out.

-3. Make the base for the stew: In the same pan, add remaining oil (if needed) and add diced onion, sauté for 5 minutes.
-Add in garlic along with sofrito and sauté for 3-4 minutes.
-Add in tomato sauce, oregano, adobo and browned beef chunks.
-Mix well.
+3. Make the base for the stew: In the same pan, I add a little more oil and add diced onion, and sauté for 5 minutes.
+Next goes garlic a sofrito for 3-4 minutes.
+After that I add in tomato sauce, oregano, adobo and browned beef chunks, then mix everything well.

 Beef cooking in pot

-4. Simmer the stew: Add in beef broth and bring it to boil.
-Reduce heat to medium low, cover and cook for 15 minutes.
-Add in carrots and keep on simmering, covered, for an hour or more, until the meat is tender.
-Stir occasionally.
+4. Simmer the stew: Now I add in beef broth and bring it to boil.
+Then I reduce heat to medium low, cover and cook for 15 minutes.
+After the initial simmer, I add in carrots and keep on simmering, covered, for an hour or more, until the meat is tender, stirring occasionally.

-5. Add veggies: Add in potatoes, butternut squash, corn, green plantain, yucca and cook till all the vegetables are cooked tender to your preference (about 20-30 minutes).
-If the stew is getting thicker thank you like, you can add more water (we ended up adding an additional cup of water).
-Taste and adjust the seasoning, adding more adobo and black pepper if desired.
+5. Add veggies: Finally, I add in potatoes, butternut squash, corn, green plantain, yucca and cook till all the vegetables are cooked tender to my preference (about 20-30 minutes).
+If the stew is getting thicker than you like, I’ll add more water, usually around one cup).
+I give it a taste and adjust the seasoning, adding more adobo and black pepper if needed.

 Sancocho is a hearty Latin beef and vegetable stew.
 This Puerto Rican version is loaded with amazing flavors you'll love to cozy up with.